 About Equinor Brasil Energia

 Equinor Brasil Energia Ltda is a energy firm.
 The company owns and runs plants that produce petroleum, natural gas, and solar energy.
-It is headquartered in Brazil.
+The company is headquartered in Rio de Janeiro, Brazil.

 For more details on the Gavea Conventional Gas Field, buy the profile here.